dnsimple/dnsimple-support/content/articles/i-got-an-ecc-certificate-but-i-want-a-rsa-one.md

 ---
+meta: What to do when you need your SSL Certificate to be signed with an RSA key.
 title: I got an ECC-signed certificate but want RSA
 excerpt: What to do when you need your SSL Certificate to be signed with an RSA key.
 categories: